nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 truly originated elsewhere, and a MAPQ of 20 indicates at least a 1 in 100 chance.

-Here, to only retain reads for which we are reasonably certain have been mapped in the correct place, we will filter out reads with a mapping quality lower than 20, and after that sort the filtered alignment file for easier computation in the next step.
+Here, to only retain reads for which we are reasonably certain that they have been mapped in the correct place, we will filter out reads with a mapping quality lower than 20, and after that sort the filtered alignment file for easier computation in the next step.

 Look over the code and make sure you understand what it’s doing, then copy and run it.